vuminhkh/tosca-runtime/README.md

   deployments list
   ```

-* Agent management: From deployment images, you can create deployment agents which are docker container that handle the lifecycle of your application.
+* Create deployment agent from deployment images: you can create deployment agents which are docker container that handle the lifecycle of your application.
 You can deploy/undeploy/scale your application thanks to the agents.

   ```bash
   # Create agent (docker container) from deployment image and run install workflow